jonesbrennan/python-comanage-api/examples/README.md

 # Examples

 Examples demonstrating basic usage for each wrapped endpoint.
-Some of the values used herein are specific to the ImPACT CO and thus would not work for other registries, but the concept would be the same for any registry.
+Some of the values used herein are specific to the ImPACT project registry and thus would not work for other registries, but the concept would be the same for any registry.

 ## COU API